isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_timer_deactivate"></a>tx_timer_deactivate

-Desactivar un temporizador de aplicación
+Desactiva un temporizador de aplicación.

 ### <a name="prototype"></a>Prototipo